Node-M2M/M2M-API/README.md

 ```
 Verify your package.json if it was properly configured.

-If the configuration is correct, you can now run your node process using *npm start* command.
+3. Start your application using *npm start* command.
 ```js
 $ npm start
 ```